natalieagus/50002-2022/_notes/a_basicsofinformation.md

 > More precisely, to the logarithm of the *uncertainty* of the event happening.
 However since log is an increasing function,  the  sense of *proportionality* remains the same.

-<span style="background-color:yellow">In laymen terms: *If an event is bound to happen, then the fact that the event happens does not give any kind of information*</span>
+<span style="background-color:yellow; color: black">In laymen terms: *If an event is bound to happen, then the fact that the event happens does not give any kind of information*</span>

 For discrete events $$(x_1, x_2, ... , x_N)$$ with probability of occurence of $$(p_1, p_2, ..., p_N)$$, the basic measure of information for all of these events is the ***bit***.